 - 320g of GF flour

 - 1 teaspoon of cinnamon

 - 1/2 teaspoon of salt

 - 450g of fresh pumpkin (cooked and mashed/blended)

 - Line a loaf tin, (or cake pan preference to be 8×8) either with dairy free butter (and bottom lined with greaseproof paper) or with the whole thing with greaseproof paper.

-- (Wet ingredients) in a large mixing bowl add the sugar, oil, vanilla and syrup.
+- (Wet ingredients) in a large mixing bowl add the sugar, oil, vanilla, and syrup.
 Whisk until the sugar dissolves.

-- (Dry ingredients) In a separate bowl, sift together the GF flour, baking powder, bicarbonate of soda, cinnamon, ginger, nutmeg and salt.
+- (Dry ingredients) In a separate bowl, sift together the GF flour, baking powder, bicarbonate of soda, cinnamon, ginger, nutmeg, and salt.

 - In small alternating portions, add the dry ingredients and pumpkin to the wet ingredients, mixing as you go.

-- Spread the batter into the prepared pan, and bake for 40 mins (ensure the oven door isn’t opened in this time or the loaf can sink), using a cocktail stick check if the centre of the loaf is cooked through (the stick should come out with no batter on it), if it’s not ready, bake in sets of 10 mins checking every time until the stick comes out clean.
+- Spread the batter into the prepared pan, and bake for 40 mins (ensure the oven door isn’t opened at this time or the loaf can sink), using a cocktail stick check if the centre of the loaf is cooked through (the stick should come out with no batter on it), if it’s not ready, bake in sets of 10 mins checking every time until the stick comes out clean.

 I hope you’ll enjoy these recipes as much as I did.
 Until next time.